casey/degenerate/man/src/programming.md

 Programming
 ===========

-Degenerate can be programming using Rust programs or JavaScript scripts.
+Degenerate can be programmed using Rust or JavaScript.

 JavaScript Scripts
 ------------------